Echo Meter Touch 2 bat detector for Android or iOS - HIRE

 A fantastic bat detector to plug into your phone or tablet to enable you to see sonograms of the bat calls and record them for future analysis.

-This model is for Android or iOS devices with USB-C connector and is a Pro model - the Pro has a much better microphone and cleaner sonograms.
+This model is for Android or iOS devices with USB-C connector and you have the choice of the 'basic' model or the Pro model - the Pro has a much better microphone and cleaner sonograms.

 If you have an Android device with a MicroUSB connector, you'll need the USB-C to MicroUSB adaptor which is included.